Álvar Núñez Cabeza de Vaca: Ambassador for Christ

-One of Cabeza de Vaca's greatest accomplishments in his journey was bringing peace throughout the land.
-As the travellers passed from one tribe to the next, warring tribes would immediately make peace and become friendly, so that the natives could receive the party and give them gifts.
+From his own telling, one of Cabeza de Vaca's greatest accomplishments in his journey was bringing peace throughout the land.
+As the travelers passed from one Indigenous group to the next, warring groups would immediately make peace and become friendly, so that the natives could receive the party and give them gifts.
 Cabeza noted in his personal account of the journey that, in this way, "We left the whole country in peace."
 Cabeza de Vaca saw these events as part of his purpose in America, writing that he believed that "God was guiding us to where we could serve Him."

-Cabeza de Vaca's greatest challenge as an ambassador came when he attempted to bring peace between the conquering Spanish army and the natives.
-As Cabeza approached the area of Spanish settlement, he and his companions grieved to see the destruction of the native villages and enslavement of the native peoples.
-The fertile land lay uncultivated and the natives were nearly starving, hiding in the forest, for fear of the Spanish army.
+According to Cabeza de Vaca, his greatest challenge came when he attempted to bring peace between the conquering Spanish army and the Natives.
+As Cabeza approached the area of Spanish settlement, he and his companions grieved to see the destruction of Indigenous villages and their inhabitants' enslavement.
+Cabeza claimed that, out of fear of the Spanish army, many Natives chose to hide in the forest and risk starvation, leaving fertile land uncultivated.

 Cabeza de Vaca then encountered Diego de Alcaraz, commander of a slaving expedition of about 20 horsemen, and attempted to negotiate peace between them and the natives.
 However, as soon as they departed, Alcaraz went back on his word and plundered Cabeza de Vaca's entourage of natives that he had sent back home.
 Not long afterward, Cabeza de Vaca encountered the chief alcalde (Spanish captain of the province), Melchor Díaz.
 Díaz ordered Cabeza de Vaca to bring the natives back from the forests so that they would resume cultivating the land.
 Cabeza de Vaca and Díaz invited the natives to convert to Christianity, and the natives did so willingly.
 Cabeza de Vaca then instructed them to build a large wooden cross in each village, so that Spanish soldiers would pass through the village and not attack it.
 Soon afterward, Alcaraz's expedition returned and explained to Díaz that they were amazed to find, on their return journey, that not only was the land repopulated, but the natives coming to greet them with crosses in hand and also gave them provisions.
 Díaz then ordered Alcaraz to do no harm to these natives.